dhis2/dhis2-docs/src/developer/web-api/openapi.md

 Usually this indicates a programming mistake.
 For example, declaring a field both as required and having a default value.

 When set to `false`, a semantic inconsistency is logged as warning but the generation proceeds.
-This might produce a document that contratics itself semantically but is valid formally.
+This might produce a document that contradicts itself semantically but is valid formally.